Trump Gets His Man At The State Department

 The State Department's manual says there can be no retribution for employees who use the dissent channel, and some in Congress concerned about Spicer's comments are now looking into ways to codify those protections.

 Trump, though, doesn't exactly welcome dissent.
-While the new president is known for surrounding himself with differing factions — and even appeared to encourage his Cabinet nominees to have different points of view in their confirmation hearings — he also fired acting Attorney General Sally Yates, an Obama holdover at the Justice Department, for speaking out against and even refusing to defend the travel ban, and he said he has a "running war with the media."
+While the new president is known for surrounding himself with differing factions — and even appeared to encourage his Cabinet nominees to have different points of view in their confirmation hearings — he also fired Acting Attorney General Sally Yates, an Obama holdover at the Justice Department, for speaking out against and refusing to defend the travel ban, and he said he has a "running war with the media."

 "So much of the media seems to be the opposition party," Trump said Wednesday, echoing his chief strategist Steve Bannon.
 He added, "They're very dishonest people."

-At the State Department, Tillerson will be hearing from diplomats who are worried about where the Trump administration is heading and whether he and President Trump will overlook human rights abuses in countries where Americans want to do business.
+At the State Department, Tillerson will be hearing from diplomats who are worried about where the Trump administration is heading and whether he and Trump will overlook human rights abuses in countries where Americans want to do business.

 Outgoing State Department Official Urges Colleagues To Stay And Serve